HiDannyZ/Transformations-and-Heightmaps-in-3D/README.md

   Double-click Project1.exe.

 ## Software Used
--OpenGL
+- OpenGL

--Microsoft Visual Studios C++.
+- Microsoft Visual Studios C++.

 ##  Preamble
 Press T to get on the track and press again to get off track